As you likely know, one of the many coveted resources in our 10 month immersion program—Full Body Systems—are the Done-4-You Protocols.

 Yes, they were still there.
-Yet so much of the physiological response of nausea is seated in the brain (which is talking to the digestive system in ways we explore in detail in the Digestive Intensive), that what was previously consuming, became only niggling.
+Yet so much of the physiological response of nausea is seated in the brain (which is consistently talking to the digestive system), that what was previously consuming, became only niggling.
 Completely a “back burner” symptom.

 Clearly, based on just the two examples above (medications, and pregnancy) nausea can present for a number of reasons.
 It’s a downstream symptom that doesn’t necessarily have one root.

 Yet addressing the symptom of nausea while exploring and uncovering the roots is key.